-- (1) As at December 31, 2022, this amount included awards under the EPSP.
-Subsequent to December 31, 2022, Common Shares purchased in the open market and held by the trustee (the "Trustee") for the EPSP (such Common Shares being, "Market Purchased EPSP Shares") were designated solely for the purposes of the settlement of awards under the EPSP and restrictions were implemented with respect to swapping or substituting Common Shares issued from treasury by the Corporation for such Market Purchased EPSP Shares.
-As a result of this designation (the "EPSP Share Designation"), awards under the EPSP that are covered by Market Purchased EPSP Shares would no longer be included in this amount. - (2) Represents the weighted average exercise price of outstanding Options, EPSP awards and EIP awards.
-If awards under the EPSP and EIP were excluded (given that such awards have a nil exercise price) the weighted average exercise price of outstanding Options would be \$20.16. - (3) As a result of the EPSP Share Designation, awards covered by Market Purchased EPSP Shares would be added back to this amount.
+(1) As at December 31, 2023, an aggregate of 1,333,346 Common Shares purchased in the open market and held by the trustee (the "Trustee") for the EPSP (such Common Shares being, "Market Purchased EPSP Shares") had been designated solely for the purposes of the settlement of awards under the EPSP and restrictions were implemented with respect to swapping or substituting Common Shares issued from treasury by the Corporation for such Market Purchased EPSP Shares.
+As a result of this designation (the "EPSP Share Designation"), awards covered by Market Purchased EPSP Shares are not included in this amount.

+(2) Represents the weighted average exercise price of outstanding Options, EPSP awards (other than awards covered by Market Purchased EPSP Shares) and EIP awards.
+If awards under the EIP and EPSP were excluded (given that such awards have a nil exercise price) the weighted average exercise price of outstanding Options would be CAD\$27.30.

+(3) As a result of the EPSP Share Designation, awards covered by Market Purchased EPSP Shares are not included in this amount.

 The Corporation has the following equity-based compensation plans: (a) the EPSP; (b) the EIP; and (c) the historical Option Plan that is no longer utilized as part of the Corporation's compensation program.
-As of December 31, 2022, there were 12,500 options outstanding under the Option Plan, 500,683 Common Shares issuable under unvested awards under the EPSP, and 249,634 Common Shares issuable under unvested awards under the EIP, representing approximately 0.0%, 1.9% and 1.0%, of the issued and outstanding Common Shares, respectively.
-However, as at December 31, 2022, 500,683 Common Shares purchased in the open market (representing approximately 1.9% of the issued and outstanding Common Shares as at such date) were held by the Trustee for the purposes of settling EPSP awards, which Common Shares were, pursuant to the EPSP Share Designation, subsequently designated as Market Purchased EPSP Shares.
+As of December 31, 2023, there were 12,500 options outstanding under the Option Plan, 154,131 Common Shares issuable under unvested awards under the EPSP (excluding awards covered by Market Purchased EPSP Shares), and 165,002 Common Shares issuable under unvested awards under the EIP, representing approximately 0.0%, 0.6% and 0.6%, of the issued and outstanding Common Shares, respectively.

-The Corporation is not seeking shareholder approval for unallocated Options under the Option Plan and therefore the Corporation will not be making any further grants thereunder.
-The aggregate number of Common Shares from treasury that may be granted under the EPSP, the EIP and all other securities based compensation arrangements (including the outstanding Options under the Option Plan) shall not exceed 10% of the issued and outstanding Common Shares as at the date of such grant (the "10% Treasury Limit").
+The Corporation did not seek shareholder approval for unallocated options under the Option Plan in 2023 and therefore the Corporation is unable to make further grants thereunder.
+The aggregate number of Common Shares from treasury that may be granted under the EPSP, the EIP and all other securities based compensation arrangements (including the outstanding options under the Option Plan) shall not exceed 10% of the issued and outstanding Common Shares as at the date of such grant (the "10% Treasury Limit").
 As a result, if the Corporation issues additional Common Shares in the future, the number of Common Shares issuable under such securities-based compensation arrangements will increase accordingly.
-Furthermore, the number of Common Shares that are (i) issuable from treasury, at any time, and (ii) issued from treasury, within any one-year period, to insiders (as defined in the applicable rules of the TSX) of the Corporation under the EPSP, the EIP and all other security based compensation arrangements (including the outstanding Options under the Option Plan), may not exceed 10% of the issued and outstanding Common Shares.
-For the avoidance of doubt, given the EPSP Share Designation, the awards under the EPSP that are covered by Market Purchased EPSP Shares are not counted towards the 10% Treasury Limit.
+Furthermore, the number of Common Shares that are: (i) issuable from treasury, at any time, and (ii) issued from treasury, within any one-year period, to insiders (as defined in the applicable rules of the TSX) of the Corporation under the EPSP, the EIP and all other security based compensation arrangements (including the outstanding options under the Option Plan), may not exceed 10% of the issued and outstanding options under the EPSP Share Designation, the awards under the EPSP that are covered by Market Purchased EPSP Shares are not counted towards the 10% Treasury Limit.